pantrypoints/sp/content/en/material/principles/part-6/chapter-03/section-01.md

 This would happen if such caveman preferred easy skills such as hunting, gathering, and idol worship over advanced skills acquired many years from from preschool to university.

-The skillset for qost and aetherial technologies require much more education than what is currently available -- it would require everyone to learn both Western and Eastern philosophy (subjective aspects of reality), on top of data science and all the fields of maths (objective aspects).
+The skillset for qos and aetherial technologies require much more education than what is currently available -- it would require everyone to learn both Western and Eastern philosophy (subjective aspects of reality), on top of data science and all the fields of maths (objective aspects).